DeepInThought-2005/Python_project/README.md

 Some of my self wrote python project...
 Just want to save these online

+If you want to run my programm,
-Library "Pygame" should be installed before you run my programm, type "pip3 install pygame" or "pip install pygame" in your command line.
+Library "Pygame" should be installed before you do that, type "pip3 install pygame" or "pip install pygame" in your command line.

 There are